SoarGroup/Soar/README.md

 ## Development

+The Soar project builds with `scons`, but an alternative build based on `CMake` is under development.
+The following section refers to building with scons.
+For building with CMake refer to the [CMake section](#build-with-cmake).

 ### Prerequisites

 The instructions below are cursory and may be out of date; the most up-to-date instructions for compiling Soar from source will always be the CI build scripts.
 You can find them [here](.github/workflows/build.yml).